Scholarship Applications Being Accepted

 Todd C. Harold Johnson Memorial Scholarship

 Established by the Johnson family in memory of Todd Johnson, a Black Hawk College graduate and auxiliary police officer who was killed in a training accident.
-Two scholarships are awarded each year; one to a Law Enforcement major and one to a major in the Paramedic program.
+Two scholarships are awarded each year; one to a law enforcement major and the other award to a major in the paramedic program.

 Carol and Esther Kalin Scholarship